-Based on the foregoing criteria, the reporting entity has been defined to include all criteria for which the Township is financially accountable or for which there is another significant relationship.
-The component unit discussed below is included in the Township's reporting entity as a blended component unit because, despite being legally separate from the primary government (Township), it is so intertwined with the primary government that it is, in substance, the same as the primary government.
+Some component units, despite being legally separate from the primary government (Township), are so intertwined with the primary government that they are, in substance, the same as the primary government and are reported as part of the primary government.
+The component unit reported in this way is the South Whitehall Township Authority.
 Separately published audit reports of the component unit are available for public inspection in the Township's finance office.